Scottish Rite vs York Rite: A Comparison

 The 10° or Elu of the Fifteen demonstrates that Masons will always be opposed to ignorance, fanaticism, and tyranny.
 While it is our duty to continuously fight against these oppressive forces, we must ourselves be educated, tolerant, and open to freedom of thought.
 The war against fanaticism and terrorism is won with education and enlightenment.
 The lessons of this degree teach us to be tolerant and liberal (not the political ideology of the "modern liberal" or rather egalitarian), and to war against fanaticism and persecution with education and enlightenment; destroy ignorance.

-The 11° or Elu of the Twelve emphasizes that life is a school for moral and spiritual training; that the entire lesson is a course in virtue, happiness, and a future existence.
+The 11° or Elu of the Twelve emphasizes that life is a school for moral and spiritual training; that the entire lesson is a course in virtue, happiness, and future existence.
 As Masons, we are to view ourselves and the entire human race as one great family.
 We are a champion of the people.
 Our work is never done, and our examples in life must be such that no man will have cause to repent because he has relied on our resolve, our profession, or our word.
-The lessons of this degree teach us to be earnest, true and reliable; and be the advocate and the champion of the rights of the people.
+The lessons of this degree teach us to be earnest, true, and reliable; and be the advocate and the champion of the rights of the people.

 The 12° or Master Architect forces the Mason to consider the problems of his social life; that the life we have and the world we live in are what we make them by our own social character, by our ability to adapt to our fellows, our relationships, and our circumstances.
 It is important that we gain wisdom so that we may add dignity to the human race.
 The lessons of this degree teach us to seek wisdom through knowledge.

 The 13° or Royal Arch of Solomon concerns men finding the truth within the caverns of their own conscience.
-There is one great arch, or bridge which makes the passage achievable, and allows us to master our own vices and passions.
+There is one great arch, or bridge that makes the passage achievable, and allows us to master our own vices and passions.
 That bridge is the will of God.
 By seeking knowledge and moral character and being guided by faith and reason, the Mason will know how to combine science and religion, philosophy and theology; and recognize that these notions do not 0contradict each other, but form a harmonious whole.
 The lessons of this degree teach us to seek knowledge and be motivated by duty and honor.

 The 14° or Perfect Elu is considered the Degree of Perfection and is the most mysterious of all.
 In it, the Mason finds the meaning of the concept of Deity in his own conscience, and thus opens for himself the gate to true knowledge.
 Knowledge has two sources.
 One is human and is obtained by intelligence and labor.
 The other is divine and revealed only to those who have prepared themselves well.
 Until these two sources are united, one cannot be perfect.
 But to the Mason who truly becomes a Perfect Elu, he will recognize no frontiers in this life.
 The lessons of this degree teach us to assist, encourage and defend the Brethren; protect the oppressed; relieve want and distress; enlighten the people; serve the common good; be fruitful of all good works.